How to Check Your FICO Score

 Generally, there isn't a no-strings-attached method of obtaining free FICO credit scores.

-- Buy it from FICO.
 FICO sells credit scores individually (usually around $20 each), in packages, or as a monthly subscription service.
 Credit scores can be expensive so it is suggested to purchase them when you really have to know your credit rating.

-- Check if your credit card offers it for free.
 More credit cards are partnering with FICO to provide free monthly credit scores to card customers.
 If you happen to have one of these credit cards, you can keep an eye on your credit without paying for it yourself.

-- Receive one with a denied credit application.
 Whenever you have been rejected for a new application for credit, the lender must tell you what your credit score was at the time of application.

-- Wait for special promotions.
 Occasionally, banks and other financial institutions will provide free FICO credit scores to their own customers.

 However, these free credit scores can still be used for the purpose of tracking improvement in your credit.
 If there's an increase in such credit scores, you can expect your actual FICO credit score to do the same.